How to move a foreign business to Dubai? 2026 Guide

 Businesses in the UAE are responsible for timely compensating the human resources as per local staffing rules and regulations.
 Also, they are responsible for paying entry visas and travel costs for recruits moving to the UAE.
 There is no individual income tax withholding regime, and health insurance is a compulsory requirement.

-Regulations for foreign company relocation to Dubai
+What are regulations for foreign company relocation to Dubai?

 Foreign companies must adhere to these rules, regulations, and licensing requirements as they move business to Dubai, UAE.